atkins126/delphi4docker/README.md

 # delphi4docker
-Step-by-step guide to create your own Docker image to compile Delphi projects
+Step-by-step guide to create your own Docker container to compile Delphi projects